harrisoncattell/FieldMap/README.md

 A interpolation and mapping function for pH values.
 This implementation uses a custom colour model for the Universal Indicator colours.

-To implement this function, use the code '''FieldMap(Sample Data, Scalling size, De-limiter*)'''
+To implement this function, use the code `FieldMap(Sample Data, Scalling size, De-limiter*)`

 This functions uses the 'interp2' matlab function which is a 2D interpolation function, to read more about this function, visit the [MathWorks Documentation] (https://uk.mathworks.com/help/matlab/ref/interp2.html)